jodersky/sbt-gpg/README.md

 1. easy configuration with sane defaults
 2. use of standard cryptography tools (gpg)

-The motivation is that these priniciple are both essential in promoting secure builds.
+The motivation is that these principles are both essential for promoting secure builds.

 ## Highlights